Doudou14/Domoticz-apsystems_ecu/README.md

 ## Install Plugin
 To run the python scripts on the Raspberry Pi Python 3.x to be installed.
 * Place APSystemECU.py and ECU-C-R.py or ECU-B (choose file from your ECU model) in your Domoticz folder under scripts/python/ECU
-* If ECU C or R open ECU-C-R.py or If ECU B open ECU-B.py and change :
+* Open ECU-C-R.py or ECU-B.py and change :

--ecu_ip
+    ECU IP

--url
+    Domoticz url

--idx with your custom sensor values
+    idx with your custom sensor values

 ## Start script
 * If ECU C or R : Start the script with the command python3 /scripts/python/ECU/ECU-C-R.py